-The team established a set of models for the operationalization of the learning principles called ECPAs for Event Condition learning Principles and Action.
-These models “listen” to events, and based on the condition about a learner, the models trigger actions, which are suggestions based on the learning principles associated with the model.
-By operationalizing the learning principles, the suggestions and actions offered to the students are backed by learning theories and science.
+Operationalizing Science: Navigator encodes Event, Condition, Principles of learning, and Action (ECpA) as a set of models.
+These model “listens” to events, and based on the condition of a learner, triggers actions, which are suggestions based on the learning principles associated.
+By operationalizing the learning principles with big-data, Navigator ensures the suggestions offered to learners and their instructors are backed by learning theories and science.

 Gooru is a research organization and establishes partnerships with leading researchers in data science, learning science, psychology, and teacher education from around the world.

 Songer, Nancy & Newstadt, Michelle & Lucchesi, Kathleen & Ram, Prasad.
 (2019).
 Navigated Learning: An Approach for Differentiated Classroom Instruction Built On Learning Science and Data Science Foundations.
 Human Behavior and Emerging Technologies.
 10.1002/hbe2.169.